-“The retirement crisis in America is real and will only worsen unless we make saving easier and do more to encourage workers to begin planning for retirement earlier,” said Rep. Richard Neal, D-Mass., in a statement when the House Ways and Means Committee, which he chairs, passed the legislation.
+“The retirement crisis in America is real and will only worsen unless we make saving easier and do more to encourage workers to begin planning for retirement earlier,” said Rep. Richard Neal, D-Mass., in a statement when the House Ways and Means Committee, which he chairs, reviewed and passed the legislation last year.

 More retirement timeline flexibility

 At certain points in time, retirees have to take required minimum distributions (RMDs) from their tax-deferred retirement accounts, such as 401(k)s and traditional IRAs, whether they need the funds or not.
 Some people, especially those who remain in the workforce or have other sources of income, would rather not draw on those funds.
 And, given the growing longevity of America’s population, some argue it makes more sense to let such funds continue to grow tax free for use in later years.
 (Related: Required minimum distributions explained)

 The original SECURE Act extended the age at which RMDs must begin from traditional IRAs and 401(k)s to 72 from age 70½.
 (RMD calculator)

 The new proposed legislation would push that RMD age out even further — this time to age 75.
 That new limit would be phased in over a number of years, under the current proposals.

 Additionally, the proposed legislation would make changes to qualified longevity annuity contracts (QLACs).
 These are special annuities that can be bought with money from qualified retirement accounts, removing some funds from RMD requirements, so that they can be used as a source for guaranteed income in later years.
 (Related: Understanding the QLAC)